RandomIsHeree/AustralisFirefoxThemeLinux/README.md

 I will update the progress

 I have to rely on pictures for a while so im just going to make a VM of ubuntu 17.04 or something that would have old firefox so i can make it as accurate as possible

+# NO ESTIMATION DATE FOR FINISH JUST BE PATIENT